rylev/DMG-01/book/src/appendix/bit_manipulation.md

   1000
 ```

-Of course, we can do the same thing with hexidecimal numbers.
-The best way to think of these when you're getting used to them is to convert the hexidecimal number to binary and then do the AND:
+Of course, we can do the same thing with hexadecimal numbers.
+The best way to think of these when you're getting used to them is to convert the hexadecimal number to binary and then do the AND:

 ```
   0x8  1000